-Figure 7: Comparison between the SRMVF batholith model (Lipman and Bachmann, 2015; A and B are schematized cross-sections based on erupted products and gravity data) and a joint ambient noise-receiver function inversion S-velocity model for the Altiplano region of the Andes (C; Ward et al. 2014).
+FIGURE 7.
+Comparison between the SRMVF batholith model (Lipman and Bachmann 2015). (a and b) Schematized cross sections based on erupted products and gravity data and a joint ambient noise-receiver function inversion S-velocity model for the Altiplano region of the Andes (c) Ward et al. (2014).